robertlynch66/Lotta-LRS/README.md

 For 3 main models use 'main_models.R' code which is heavily commnented.

 #### All other analyses
-Use 'Final models in rethinking.R' for all analyses inclusing survival models
+Use 'Final models in rethinking.R' which is externsively commented for all analyses used in the paper including survival models.

-and use 'sisters code.R' for analysis with subset of linked data only using sisters.
+Use 'sisters code.R' for analysis with subset of linked data only using sisters, This file is also extensively commented.
-'Final models in rethinking.R' file which is extrensively commented